Raiders of the Lost Horcrux:

 The gap was the premise that although Voldemort almost certainly created all of the Horcruxes #s 1–4 by the end of his 10-year exile from the wizarding world, if the theory is to work, he did not assign them to their hiding places until much later.
 Decades later.

-We had some evidence to support this.
+We had evidence to support this.
 Tom did not entrust Lucius Malfoy with the Diary until shortly before his first defeat.
 Prior to that point he must have kept the Diary among his own effects.
+Or in some hiding place known only to himself.

 But we won’t do that here.
 This essay is concerned with the Locket.
 The Diary had nothing to do with the Locket.